DomingoGP/lazIdeStackBookmarks/Readme.md

 Lock the bookmark.
 The locked bookmarks are not deleted from the list when you **POP** a bookmark.
   (You can move the most Used bookmarks at the begin of the list and Lock the last most used, then the bookmarks will remain in the list)

 Navigate only the bookmarks in the current editor if the shift key is pressed.
 Press **Enter** or **double click** on the list to go to the bookmark.

-When the focus is on the bookmarks list if the **shift key** is pressed the list will keep the focus on Enter or DblClick event, also the keys up and down will go to the bookmark without losing the focus.
+When the bookmarks list is focused  if the **shift key** is pressed the list will keep the focus on Enter or DblClick event, also the keys up and down will go to the bookmark without losing the focus.

+When activate the window with the mouse and the **shift key** pressed one bookmark is **Pushed** automaticaly.

+When the bookmarks list is focused the **backspace** key **Pop** the last bookmark or if the **shift key** is pressed the last bookmark in the current editor.

 Import bookmarks  Add previous saved bookmarks to the list.